 Provided that you're fit and willing to deal with a long and slippery path, an adventurous guided trip (three hours) to the spectacular Salto el Limón Waterfall is a delight.
-Its mostly on horseback, but includes walking down rocky, sometimes muddy trails.
+It's mostly on horseback, but includes walking down rocky, sometimes muddy trails.
 Horse paths are slippery, and the trek is strenuous.
 The well-mannered horses take you across two rivers and up mountains to El Limón, the 165-foot waterfall amid luxuriant vegetation.
 Some snacks and drinks are usually included, but a grilled chicken lunch is only a few more pesos.
 The outpost for the trek, a local guide service called Santi Rancho, is difficult to find; it's best to arrange a tour from a professional operator like Flora Tours (809/240–5482 flora-tours.net) in Las Terrenas.
 However, in times of drought, the waterfall is not as interesting.